ShenDezhou/CAIL/CAIL2020/sfksz/README.md

 训练命令： ``python3 train.py --config config/model.config --gpu 0``。

-#2020.07.15   TEST F1: 17.21
+#2020.07.15   hidden 256, number of layer 2, epoch 10, TEST F1: 17.21
 #2020.07.15   lstm encoder tripled hidden neurons and add one more layer from 2 to 3, batch size lowered to 32, epoch lowered to 10.
-TEST F1:
+TEST F1: 24.9
+#2020.07.16   lstm encoder tripled hidden neurons and add one more layer from 2 to 3, batch size lowered to 32, epoch lowered to 14.
+TEST F1: 27.04
+#2020.07.16   lstm encoder tripled hidden neurons and add one more layer from 2 to 3, batch size lowered to 32, epoch lowered to 19.
+TEST F1: 26.41